All Episodes

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So Dow, verdict with Ted Cruz now, wherever you get your podcasts.
+So down on Verdict with Ted Cruz now, wherever you get your podcasts.

-Nine times out of ten, they called me a masochist, rolled their eyes, or just asked why.
+What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 Benghazi, the truth became a web of lies.

-From Prologue Projects and Pushkin Industries.
+From Prologue Projects and Pushkin Industries, this is Fiasco, Benghazi.

 What difference at this point does it make?

-Listen to Fiasco Benghazi on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.
+Listen to Fiasco, Benghazi, on the iHeartRadio app, Apple Podcasts, or wherever you get your podcasts.

-Hour 2, Sean Hannity Show.
+Hour to Sean Hannity Show toll-free.

-Um, and then we're following the insanity of the left, which which still does not understand what happened on November 5th, and I don't think they ever want to understand it.
+And then we're following the insanity of the left, which still does not understand what happened on November 5th.

-Uh on the periphery, then you have people like James Comey, 8647, and goes on MSDNC and tries to make himself out to be the victim.
+On the periphery, then you have people like James Comey, 8647, and goes on MSDNC and tries to make himself out to be the victim.

 Now, there is the one big issue that is now coming to a head, and we've been telling you all about it.

-And there might come a point this week where we urge you to call your members of Congress and get them on board to pass this one big beautiful bill.
+And there might come a point this week where we urge you to call your members of Congress and get them on board to pass this one big, beautiful bill.

 I know it's not the perfect bill.